 This college prep course is a survey of topics from the study of world history.
-Students will work at an accelerated pace to cover topics which will include major religions (Hinduism, Buddhism, Christianity and Islam), The Renaissance, The Enlightenment, The French Revolution, The Russian Revolution, and The Industrial Revolution.
+Students will work at an accelerated pace to cover topics which will include major religions (Hinduism, Buddhism, Christianity and Islam), the Renaissance, the Enlightenment, the French Revolution, and the Russian Revolution.
 Students will be required to examine selected readings from historical literature.
 Project-based assignments will be given in conjunction with these readings.
 Students will take a final exam.